Gualdo Tadino Hotels

-The city of Gualdo Tadino is particularly remarkable for the so-called “Rocca Flea".
-This is an ancient fortress composed of the original polygonal center and a more recent part, connected by walkways and walls with parapet walks.
+The city of Gualdo Tadino is most noteworthy for the so-called “Rocca Flea".
+This is the ruins of an ancient fortress where you can still see the original polygonal center and a more recent part, connected by walkways and walls with parapet walks.

 The fortress was once the residence of the Pope’s Legates and decorated with numerous frescoes, but only a faint trace of these remains today.

 Gualdo Tadino museum and art gallery: important works